sayakpan/SchoolBlink/README.md

 ## Contact

-For any inquiries or support, you can reach us at sayakpan9635@gmail.com.
+For any inquiries or support, you can reach me at sayakpan9635@gmail.com.